Do you know that tretinoin, the active ingredient in Retin A, breaks down in sunlight?

 - Anyone who is or may be pregnant should not use tretinoin.

 - Anyone using tretinoin must sun protect their skin or they will have more skin sun damage than if they never used tretinoin, again because tretinoin skin is very exfoliated.
 That means that if you use tretinoin, you should wear a really good sunscreen everyday on your treated skin.
 I think the mineral zinc oxide sunscreens give the best sun protection.
-My favorite is Citrix and I’ve worn it everyday for all these years that I’ve used tretinoin.
+My favorite general sunscreen is Citrix and I’ve worn it everyday for all these years that I’ve used tretinoin.
 It’s oil free, is invisible on the skin and it’s served me well.
 Click here to see Citrix Sunscreen

 Lastly, why bother with this tricky and sometimes inconvenient skin care treatment?